This is the way to find out how to install a backup camera for your Car – SUV – Truck.

-- Okay it’s working, try all the gears then back to reverse to test out the new connections and then turn the car off.
+- Okay, it’s working, try all the gears then back to reverse to test out the new connections, and then turn the car off.
 If it doesn’t display the reverse image, return to the steps and check your work.

-- Tidy up any loose or out of position wires with electrical tape, zip ties, and Velcro- if you like Velcro.
+- Tidy up any loose or out-of-position wires with electrical tape, zip ties, and Velcro- if you like Velcro.

 - Reinstall any removed interior parts, panels, or coverings.

 Installation of installing your video backup camera is done.
-Enjoy the peace of mind knowing that you can view behind your Car-SUV-Truck to see any unexpected objects that may be present and in your control to not back up.
+Enjoy the peace of mind of knowing that you can view behind your Car-SUV-Truck to see any unexpected objects that may be present and in your control to not back up.

 My Mission Statement: Here to help Males, Females the Young, and the Inspiring Aging who are interested In Do It Yourself (DIY).
 How to Repair (Fix) your rides aliments while enjoying the fulfillment of (DIY) pride.